constance012/Pygame_Projects/README.txt

 # Pygame_Projects
-Some of my pygame powered projects.
+Some of my games written in Python using Pygame.
 All rights reserved by Constance.

 GAMES: